biobakery/cgfp/README.md

 ## Tutorial

-We have included sample files to use as test files.
-The expected inputs and outputs for each of the steps is given below:
+We have included sample files to use as test cases.
+The expected inputs and outputs for each of the steps in the protocol is given below:

 * Step 1
      * Input: IPR004184_nodes_10-13-16.csv; IPR004184_edges_10-13-16.csv